 Others are learned with life experiences, such as sounds, images, facial expressions, and physical gestures.
 Your brain consciously or unconsciously starts relating this perception with a trauma or a threat in past.

-It is in the Amygdala that the remembrance of post-traumatic stress is formed by the brain and within seconds of comprehending the threat, the brain warns the Hypothalamus (a small gland in front of the brain) which later passes the signals to Pituitary gland (called the master gland, present quite close to brain) and all the way down to the Adrenal glands, which provide fuel to escape or fight the threat (thus called the fight & flight gland).
+It is in the amygdala that the remembrance of post-traumatic stress is formed by the brain and within seconds of comprehending the threat, the brain warns the hypothalamus (a small gland in front of the brain) which later passes the signals to the pituitary gland (called the master gland, present quite close to brain) and all the way down to the adrenal glands, which provide fuel to escape or fight the threat (thus called the fight & flight gland).

 It’s absolutely normal to feel stressed or irritated when something upsets you.
 However, there are many people who keep feeling uneasy or worried day after day, even with no specific trigger.
 When this anxiety lingers for 6 months or more it may be generalized as "anxiety disorder".
 Luckily, there are ways to cope with anxiety disorders which we outlined in this blog post.

-While anxiety can be normal in moderation, but when it is continual or overwhelming it starts to creep into the territory of an anxiety disorder.
+While anxiety can be normal in moderation, when it is continual or overwhelming, it starts to creep into the territory of an anxiety disorder.

 People with anxiety disorders can engage in catastrophic thinking by over-predicting the negative consequences of certain life events.
 It is quite crucial to acknowledge when the anxiety starts to take over and lead to catastrophizing.